Premises Liability Attorneys

 For more information on the duty of care for trespassers, refer to the State of Illinois’ Jury Instructions for premises liability claims.

-What are the duties of care required for property owners, licensees, invitees and trespassers?
+What are the duties of care required for property owners, licensees, invitees, and trespassers?

 The Illinois Civil Pattern Jury Instructions for premises liability establish different levels of duty of care for property owners and licensees, invitees, and trespassers.
-Respective duties of care are as follows, in descending order:

 - Absolute liability for hazardous or inherently dangerous activity;